markwang1130/OMSCS-Notes/CS 6300 - SDP/Lesson 12 (P4L1) - Testing - General Concepts.md

 We previously discussed developer testing but there are also different types of testing by organization:

 - **Alpha**: testing done by users internal to the developing organization
-- **Beta**: testing done by users external to te developing organization
+- **Beta**: testing done by users external to the developing organization

 ## Black And White Box Testing Introduction